biowpn/bioweapon/_posts/2023-10-05-type-sequence-factory-pattern.md

 ## Are we making things better though?

 You may wonder.
 Is it really worth the trouble?
-All the template codes seem unnecessarily complex!
+All the template code seems unnecessarily complex!

 The answer is: **it scales better**.